MichaelLangbein/tdl2/backend/data/wiki/math/calculus_general.md

 $$ x_1 = x_0 - \alpha \nabla f |_{x_0} $$

 Gradient descent works with the gradient, not the derivative, because evaluating the derivative at $x_0$ would yield $y' \in Y \neq X$.

+If $f: \Reals^2 \to \Reals$, where the input is the flat ground-plane in a 3d-coordinate system and the output is a sufrace's height, the gradient is a vector that strictly only lives on the ground-plane.

+## Product rule for gradients

+## Chain rule for gradients